Intellectual Integrity and Good Glove, No Hit

 Freddy Galvis actually does move like a cat.
 He’s always in the right spot, moves with alacrity and grace in spite of having an extremely oddly-proportioned body, and fields the ball with confidence.
 Watching him on the same infield as Jimmy Rollins and Placido Polanco, even after only a couple of games, has been spectacular.

 With the bat, he’s not so solid.
 He’s probably going to ground into a ton of double plays, and he’s displayed neither patience nor power.
 He seems to be aware of his limitations as a player, which is encouraging, and with time, he could become merely bad, his RBI double this afternoon notwithstanding.
 If Galvis were even an average hitter, we’d be talking about him the way Rangers fans talk about Jurickson Profar.
-But the glove is so good, I’m inclined, perhaps irrationally, to be very patient with his offense.
+But the outfield gloves are so good, I’m inclined, perhaps irrationally, to be very patient with his offense.

 Drew Fairservice offered another explanation on the Getting Blanked podcast on Opening Day.
 (Here’s the link.
 Fast-forward to around the 7-minute mark).
 I apologize for the language–he’s Canadian.